p-alik/gearmand/docs/libgearman/gearman_task_st.rst

 monitor a previously created :c:type:`gearman_task_st`.

 :c:func:`gearman_task_free()` is used to free a task.
-This only needs to be done if a task was created with a preallocated structure.
+This only needs to be done if a task was created with a preallocated structure or if you want to clean up the memory of a specific task.

 :c:func:`gearman_task_set_context()` sets the given context of the :c:type:`gearman_task_st`.
 The context can be used to pass information to a :c:type:`gearman_task_st`.